-Using your 1/4″ underlayment plywood, measure the notched area inside the back of your frame and cut a board to fit.
+Using your 1/4″ underlayment plywood, measure the notched area inside the back of your frame and use your table saw to cut a board to fit.

-Paint the front of this board white with your foam roller and allow to dry for 24 hours.
+Now that we’ve reviewed your paint options, choose the paint you want to use and paint the front of the back board with your foam roller and allow to dry for 24 hours.

-Once dry, place the board inside the notched frame and nail in place using small finishing nails.
+Once dry, place the board (face down) inside the notched frame and nail in place using small finishing nails.